 - What is your reaction to the course description and requirements?
 If you’d like, we also welcome any thoughts on the open letter we have written to you.

-In reviewing the applications we are looking for a mix of students, that is, a variety of intellectual and personal interests in the topic of our class.
+In reviewing the applications I am looking for a mix of students, that is, a variety of intellectual and personal interests in the topic of our class.